csc301-2023-fall/project-24-ontario-parks-T/deliverables/D3/iteration-03-review.md

 >  * Did your partner accept the features?
 And were there change requests?
 >  * What were your learnings through this process?
 This can be either from a process and/or product perspective.
 >  * *This section will be marked very leniently so keep it brief and just make sure the points are addressed*

+We prepared our demo by setting up the running environment in the developer's device, and made a demo to our partner through our zoom meeting.
+Our partner, Mr. Leadston, accepted most of the features.
+He mainly asked us to increase the usability of the admin UI.
+Also, we are requested to increase the usability and accessibility of our visitor's interface.
+We learned that there are a great amount of details that we need to improve for the accessibility of people with various difficulties.